Promptly return unused Metaspace memory to the operating system and reduce Metaspace memory footprint.

 Space wasted this way typically amounts to about 1-3% of committed Metaspace.

-We propose the following implementation changes (which are already implemented as a prototype ):
+We propose the following implementation changes (which are already implemented as a prototype [(#footnote1)):

 A) Commit chunks on demand and uncommit free chunks

-Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
-Chunks in free lists should be uncommitted and would not count towards the working set size of the VM process.
+Chunks shall be individually committable and uncommittable.
+Chunks in free lists should be uncommitted where it makes sense and thus would not count towards the working set size of the VM process.

 Where today Metaspace is committed bottom-to-top with a high water mark, in this proposal the Metaspace would become "checkered", consisting of committed and uncommitted ranges.